xomaiya/BI_Skoltech_POP/README.md

 For binding sites searching we used fpocket [7].

 For post-processing we used mdpocket (it's command in fpocket).
-For statistical analysis of the results we use "description_analysis.r" script.
+For statistical analysis of the results we used "description_analysis.r" script.
 You can find mdpocket results and "description_analysis.r" script in "pockets"-folder.

 ### System requirements
 python 3.8+, R 3.5+, GROMACS 5.1, fpocket 3.1